Architecture#

 You will need to independently learn#

-• Develop the interfaces between the disciplines in your team.
+Develop supportive, productive and respectful interfaces between the disciplines in your team.

 Assignments#